 - New Holland Brewing Celebrates 20 Years of Craft Beer – When in Holland, visit the New Holland Pub on 8th for food, craft beer, and craft spirits at one of the pioneers of Michigan’s booming craft beverage scene.

-- Saugatuck, Michigan: Four Things To Do In A Day – About 12 miles south of Holland, Saugatuck and Douglas are two charming small towns full of bed & breakfast lodging, local foodie-approved food and drink, sand dunes, art galleries, boutique shops, and beaches.
+- Saugatuck, Michigan Things To Do – About 12 miles south of Holland, Saugatuck and Douglas are two charming small towns full of bed & breakfast lodging, foodie-approved local foods and drinks, sand dunes, art galleries, boutique shops, and beaches.

-- Where To Eat In Saugatuck: 7 Spots To Dine Like A Local Foodie – Wondering where to eat and drink when you stop in Saugatuck or nearby Douglas?
-This post gives you the inside scoop on the local foodie spots!
+- Where To Eat In Saugatuck: 7 Spots To Dine Like A Local Foodie – Wondering where to eat and drink when you stop in nearby Saugatuck?
+This post gives you the inside scoop on the local foodie spots in Saugatuck, Douglas, and Fennville!

 - Michigan in Bloom Guide: When and Where to See Flowers in Michigan – In addition to Tulip Time in Holland, Michigan is known for its cherry blossoms, spring wildflowers, sunflowers, beautiful botanical gardens open all year long, and more colorful petals worthy of planning a day trip or weekend getaway to see firsthand.